 Introduction

 Caring for individuals with dementia requires a multi-faceted approach.
 Teamwork is essential.
 Different professionals, family members, and voluntary organisations work together.
-Their roles and contributions are vital.
+Their roles and contributions are really important.
 Each has a unique part to play.

 Understanding the roles of these individuals increases the quality of care and support.
 Let’s explore the various roles involved in dementia care.